Bremmster/DWSJ/README_mall.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-  - Learn to use Springboot, Apache Kafka   how to setup and use Kafka message brokers, and write
+  - Learn to use Springboot, How to set up and use Kafka message brokers, and write a multimodule project.
-  - Springboot

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
   - Sending messages in realtime avoiding star/spagetti integration patterns